Are you looking for tips on how to increase your blog traffic?

 I didn’t want to spend the cash on Tailwind, which costs around $100-$119 a year depending on which deal you snag.
 Being a cheapo and impoverished blogger, I started with the trial that everyone told me wouldn’t give me the slightest inkling of Tailwind’s power.
 They were right.

-What is this glorious beast?
-A Pinterest scheduler (or IG if you so choose).
-Week by week, I schedule at least 35-50 pins a day that circulates at my personal optimal times.
+Week by week, I personally schedule at least 30+ pins a day that circulate at my Pinterest account’s most optimal times.
+Perks for Tailwind include:

 I know not everyone celebrates all of the same holidays or even has the same seasons and weather but know your audience.